top of page

 How long have you been doing this?

 I started freelancing full-time in 1999, but I’ve been drawing as long as I can remember.
-When I was eleven I got sent to the headmaster for doing a comic strip depicting our much-loved maths teacher, Monsieur Tagariste ("Taga") decapitating the entire front row of the class with one swoosh of his steel rule, and blinding the fidgety pupils at the back by throwing chalk stubs at them.
+When I was about ten I was sent to the headmaster for doing a comic strip depicting our (much-loved) maths teacher, Monsieur Tagariste ("Taga") decapitating the entire front row of the class with one swoosh of his steel rule, and blinding the fidgety pupils at the back by throwing chalk stubs at them.

 Have you ever really offended anyone?

-Yes, intentionally.
+Intentionally, yes.
 But no, people get that it’s entertainment and a bit of fun.
-I can read a room - if the mood calls for full-on comedy sketches I'll oblige, otherwise I aim for recognisable rather than ridiculous.
+I can read a room - if the mood calls for legs-in-the-air laughter I'm happy to oblige, otherwise I aim for recognisable rather than ridiculous.

 pet-caricatures-sml-1.jpg